techidaily/site-win11-tips/source/_posts/using-dialer-in-win-11.md

  To open the Phone Dialer application using this tool, follow these steps:

-1. Press the**Win + R** keyboard shortcut, or use one of the many ways to[open the Run dialog box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) to open it.
+1. Press the**Win + R** keyboard shortcut, or use one of the many ways to [open the Run dialog box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) to open it.
 2. Type "dialer" in the text box and press**Enter** or click**OK** .
 ![Open Phone Dialer Using Run Dialog Box](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/open-phone-dialer-using-run-dialog-box.jpg)
  Screenshot by Digvijay Kumar - No attribution